 - Check your suppliers are members of Repak ELT and registered with the PRL.

 Repak ELT provides a network of Repak ELT Registered Collectors.
 These Repak ELT Registered Collectors will only collect scheme tyres from scheme members and are prohibited from collecting waste from non-members.
-If you have not joined the scheme you will not have your waste collected by an Authorised Collector.
+If you have not joined the scheme you will not have your waste collected by a Repak ELT Registered Collector.

 Choose your collector:

 Repak ELT Registered Collectors are contracted to Repak ELT to collect our members tyres.
 You may select a collector of your choice here (link to collector list).

 Retailers are prohibited from giving tyres directly to Farmers.
-Authorised Collectors will collect from Repak ELT members at no cost to your outlet.
+Repak ELT Registered Collectors will collect from Repak ELT members at no cost to your outlet.

 Visible Environmental Management Cost (vEMC)

 The vEMC is charged by the seller and paid by the customer at each step of the distribution chain concluding at retail level.
 You pay the vEMC to your supplier when you buy your tyres.
 You must in turn charge your customers the vEMC with every sale.